victorjonsson/jQuery-Form-Validator/README.md

-    badTelephone : 'You have not given a correct phone number', badSecurityAnswer : 'You have not given a correct answer to the security question', badDate : 'You have not given a correct date', tooLongStart : 'You have given an answer longer than ', tooLongEnd : ' characters',
+    badTelephone : 'You have not given a correct phone number', badSecurityAnswer : 'You have not given a correct answer to the security question', badDate : 'You have not given a correct date', lengthBadStart : 'You must give an answer between ', lengthBadEnd : 'characters',
-    tooShortStart : 'You have given an answer shorter than ', tooShortEnd : ' characters',
-    badLength : 'You have to give an answer between ', notConfirmed : 'Values could not be confirmed', badDomain : 'Incorrect domain value',
+    lengthTooLongStart : 'You have given an answer longer than ', lengthTooShortStart : 'You have given an answer shorter than ', notConfirmed : 'Values could not be confirmed', badDomain : 'Incorrect domain value',
     badUrl : 'The answer you gave was not a correct URL',